biomed-AI/GraphCS/README.md

 ### or

+### run on the Preprocessed  example data

 ```
- if you installed git lfs  and downloaded the processed example data in folder data,
+ if you have installed git lfs  and downloaded the Preprocessed example data in folder data,
  you can run the following command to train model and predict cell types directly.
 ```